simonheb/ritest/README.md

  - https://raw.githubusercontent.com/simonheb/ritest/master/ritest.ado
  - https://raw.githubusercontent.com/simonheb/ritest/master/ritest.sthlp

+## Citation
+Heß, Simon.
+"Randomization inference with Stata: A guide and software" *Stata Journal* 17.3: pp. 630-651.

 ## Bugs
 There are no known bugs.
 The number of people who have used the code until now is small though, so please report any unintend or surprising behaviour.